 5. Use Mindfulness Techniques

 Have you ever heard the term “energy vampire”?
 Or felt that you are completely drained from spending time with your family even if you have a healthy relationship with them?
 Depletions of energy are very common during the holidays and can leave one feeling emotionally exhausted.

-Whether you have a mental health concern or not, it is important to schedule time for yourself to decompress and restore your energy.
-A simple five or seven minute mindfulness meditation can work wonders.
+Whether you have a mental health concern or not, it is important to schedule a time for yourself to decompress and restore your energy.
+A simple five or seven-minute mindfulness meditation can work wonders.

 If you have trouble clearing your mind of anxious thoughts, try a guided meditation where a narrator describes a serene landscape such as a mountainside or the beach.